Sword (song): Music video

-Rudy Grazziani and Valeriya Dyatko directed the music video for "Sword", in Latvia, which then premiered on the same day as the song's release.
+Rudy Grazziani and Valeriya Dyatko directed the music video for "Sword" in Latvia, which then premiered on the same day as the song's release.
 The music video mainly takes place in a medieval-themed setting.
 Wisp is first spotted close to a palatial building before moving in its direction.
-She is shown in a white gown roaming through rural areas and opulent settings with an enigmatic knight.
-Wisp is shown holding a sword and wearing armor as the video comes to a close, a sort of role reversal occurs.
+She is then shown in a white gown roaming through rural areas and opulent settings with an enigmatic knight.
+At end of the video, Wisp is shown holding a sword and wearing armor, which Revolver's Gregory Adams had called a "role reversal".